Child Forensic Interview Training for California

 What is the application process for CFIT?

-Applicants must complete and submit the CFIT application form online.
+Applicants must complete and submit the CFIT application form, which is emailed to all CAC contacts when a training date is identified.
 Applications will be reviewed and, if appropriate, approved within one week of submission.
-Once an applicant receives approval, she or he will have access to the online prerequisite materials.
+Once an applicant receives approval, they will have access to the online prerequisite materials.

 What certificates will participants receive after the training?